 WHAT IS CORRUGATED?

-Corrugated boxes are made of corrugated board that consists of two main components: the linerboard and the medium, both of which are constructed from a heavy paper called containerboard.
+Corrugated boxes are made of corrugated board, which consists of two main components: the liner and the medium, both of which are constructed from a heavy paper called containerboard.
 The flat linerboard is adhered to the wavy, fluted medium to form either a single wall or double wall corrugated board.

 Single Wall